WEHC Bids

 Call for Host Cities

 The International Economic History Association (IEHA) coordinates the activities of more than forty national associations of economic historians.
 Its main aim is the organization of the World Economic History Congress, which takes place every three years and has between 800 and 1,500 participants.
-The next Congress in 2025 will be held in Lund, Sweden.
+In 2025, the 20th Congress was held in Lund, Sweden.
+The 21st Congress in 2028 will take place in Montevideo, Uruguay.

 - Details on the conference venue, including number and size of available rooms.
 This includes classrooms for parallel sessions, larger venues for keynotes, and meeting spaces for poster sessions, breaks, and book display.